 If extensions are granted, your work will be marked as if it was handed in on time.
 Work that is late and which is not covered by extensions or mitigation will be penalised in accordance with the Assessment regulations.

-Extension request forms can be obtained from the VLE.
+Extension request forms can be obtained from the Google Classroom for your course or from your module tutor.
 Completed forms must then be submitted to your tutor for approval.

 Late submission